Tanda Tula

 Fifty years is a long time to do anything.

 It is long enough to make mistakes and learn from them.
 Long enough to change your mind about things you once thought were certain, and to be validated that the things you valued most at the beginning are still the things you value most today.
 For us, those things have always been the same: this land, the people who belong to it, and the belief that what we do here can genuinely make a difference.
-Not just to the people who visit, but to the community around us, the wildlife we are privileged to protect, and to the way this wild and irreplaceable corner of Africa is treated for generations to come.
+Not just to the guests who visit, but to the community around us, the wildlife we are privileged to protect, and to the way this wild and irreplaceable corner of Africa is treated for generations to come.

 We did not set out to build a legacy.
 We set out to build something true.
 And perhaps that is the only way a real legacy is ever built – not by aiming at it directly, but by committing, day after day, to doing things with care and with conscience, and trusting that the accumulation of those choices will amount to something worth passing on.